A new railway start-up has confirmed that it intends to go into competition with Eurostar and run high speed trains from London to Paris and beyond.

 Plans to utilise Ebbsfleet in Kent

 Although Gemini are only proposing to operate with a fleet of ten trains (Eurostar have over fifty), the most notable aspect of the bid is that they plan to use Kent’s Ebbsfleet station, which has not been used by Eurostar since before the pandemic.
+There is parking for 5000 cars at Ebbsfleet.

 Gemini Trains is headed by Adrian Quine, who recently founded a bespoke daily rail service between Settle to Carlisle in the north-west.